Read About Wage Distribution in Tucson, Arizona MSA

 What are the key trends?

 Wage disparities increased or remained consistent between 2001 and 2016 for the Tucson MSA, the state of Arizona, and the U.S. However, in 2017 the wage disparity or 90/10 ratio declined significantly for Arizona and Tucson.
 This decrease may reflect, in part, the increase in the minimum wage in Arizona during 2017.
-In 2022, the 90/10 ratio for Tucson was 3.5, down from a high of 4.6 in 2006 and up slightly from 2021.
-The state of Arizona’s 90/10 ratio in 2022 was 3.5, and the nation’s ratio decreased to its lowest level of 4.0.
+In 2023, the 90/10 ratio for Tucson was 3.5, down from a high of 4.6 in 2006 and up slightly from 2021.
+The state of Arizona’s 90/10 ratio in 2023 was 3.5, and the nation’s ratio increased to 4.2 up from its lowest level of 4.0 in 2022.
 The minimum wage continued to rise through 2021.
-Due to the COVID-19 pandemic, many individuals received government stimulus which helped to offset any reduction in wages or employment during that time.

 How is it measured?